Why You Should Wear Compression Socks on Long Flights

 It’s not just discomfort that you have to worry about either, with long flights you are open to the risk of developing blood clots and other issues such as swelling which may lead to circulation issues.
 Because of all of these issues it’s important to look for a solution that doesn’t require a lot of movement, this solution is compression socks.

-Compression stockings or socks are usually recommended for flights that last longer than 3 hours as this is when you will start to suffer physical health issues.
+Compression socks are usually recommended for flights that last longer than 3 hours as this is when you will start to suffer physical health issues.
 For short flights you would only really need to wear mild compression socks with a lower compression level, unless you are someone who is at risk of developing blood clots then it would be recommended that you use moderate compression socks, which will have a stronger compression level.

-The socks work by evenly distributing pressure between your legs and ankles, encouraging normal blood flow.
+The socks work by distributing pressure between your legs and ankles, encouraging normal blood flow.
 This prevents your blood from pooling in the lower half of your body and discourages the formation of blood clots as the blood is still able to pass in and out of the heart efficiently.
 Not only do compression socks help with potential health issues, but they also help alleviate more minor issues.
 For example, slight swelling or general aches and pains.
 This means you can enjoy your flight instead of focusing on your own discomfort.

 The clots that have been previously touched upon are also known as deep vein thrombosis, or DVT.
 DVT isn't just an ordinary blood clot, they occur in larger deep veins which have direct links to vital organs and can be extremely dangerous if given the opportunity to travel to the lungs.